 His coaching career began at Berry College (Ga.) in 1986 and he became the only coach to take a first-year program to a national championship game in college soccer history.
 The following season, Leone’s squad won the NAIA national championship and he earned national coach of the year honors.

 As a player, Leone starred from Charlotte and was a three-time all-conference selection at three different positions.
-He earned a BA in sociology at Charlotte before receiving a masters in sports sciences from the United State Sports Academy in 1990.
+He earned a BA in sociology at Charlotte before receiving a masters in sports sciences from the United States Sports Academy in 1990.

 UMD Assistant Coach

-The former Maryland goalkeeper is in her first season as an assistant coach under head coach Ray Leone.
+The former Maryland goalkeeper completed her first season as an assistant coach under head coach Ray Leone.
 Balogun previously served as an assistant at American University.

 One of the most decorated goalkeepers in Maryland history, Balogun helped the Terps reach the Sweet 16 in 2009 and 2011.
 She was a 2010 All-ACC Academic Team and All-Tournament selection.
 As a freshman in 2007, Balogun was named a SoccerBuzz Freshman All-American and was selected to the ACC All-Freshman team.
 She was also a captain during her time in College Park.